 The Undeclared designation in the School of Humanities & Social Sciences (HSS) is designed for those students who are not ready to declare a major but are interested in one or more programs within HSS.
 Undeclared students choose courses that fulfill requirements in the Liberal Learning Curriculum as well as courses in areas they are interested in exploring as possible majors.
-Any students this this designation should address all questions to the Associate Dean of HSS.
+Any students in this designation should address all questions to the Associate Dean of HSS.

 We are offering a new Undeclared program starting in Fall 2020.
 These students will focus on issues of social justice with a focus on careers that serve the public good.
 The goal is for the HSS Undeclared students to enter majors within the School of Humanities and Social Science that emphasize public service.
 All students will be taking core courses that count toward the Social Justice Minor during their first semester.

 Social Justice minors will complete the following core courses:

 - AAS/WGS 150 Introduction to Social Justice OR the Social Justice FSP regularly offered for Bonner scholars

 - WGS 200 Introduction to Women’s, Gender, and Sexuality Studies

 - HIS 190/AAS 282 US Race Relations OR SOC 281/AAS 281 Sociology of Race in the US

 The following are the standards for the Undeclared in Humanities and Social Sciences designation:

 - Students cannot transfer within the College into the Undeclared designation

 - Students may remain as Undeclared in the Humanities and Social Sciences no longer than the second semester of their sophomore year.